-Edan Lacey is an award winning actor, director and improviser and co-founder of Improv Theatre Sydney.
-He trained in Spolin Theatre Games at the New Actor’s Workshop in New York City, a school founded by legendary director Mike Nichols, George Morrison and improvisation pioneer Paul Sills.
+Edan Lacey is an award winning actor, director and improviser.
+He trained in Viola Spolin‘s theatre games at the New Actor’s Workshop in New York City, a school founded by legendary director Mike Nichols, George Morrison and improvisation pioneer Paul Sills.
 He holds a Bachelor of Arts from the University of Sydney majoring in Psychology and Philosophy and is a graduate of the directing program at the Australian Film Television and Radio School (AFTRS).

 Edan is one of the founding directors of Improv Theatre Sydney.